Noahs-ARK/Noahs-ARK.github.io/_pages/about.md

 * We have published [numerous papers about NLP](https://nasmith.github.io/publications/); data and code is linked within each paper.

 * Project pages, datasets, and code from 2006&ndash;2015 can be found on our page at [CMU](http://www.ark.cs.cmu.edu/).

+If you are an undergraduate or masters student in Seattle and would like to work on research with Noah's ARK, please complete this [demonstration of research interest](https://homes.cs.washington.edu/~nasmith/temp/challenge.pdf).
+Please follow the instructions carefully.
+In general, we encourage you to apply if you are a student at UW or any other school in or near Seattle, and you think you have a role to play in the ARK.